wsec/club/docs/about.md

 ---
 layout: page
 title: About
-subtitle: Linux (Systems/Software) Club
+subtitle: Linux Club - Systems, Software, Security
 ---

-While the focus of Linux club is on the use of GNU/Linux distributions, the underlying motive is to promote the use of free, open-source software and to better prepare members for a career in information technology.
+Our club encourages the use of bleeding-edge open source software.
+We teach students the skills they need for a contemporary occupation in information technology.

+Our current focus is on **penetration testing with [Kali Linux](https://www.kali.org/).**

 **Founder**: Jennings Zhang

+**Co-pres**: Caroline Reynolds and Austin Long

-**Teacher Sponsor**: Mr. Erin Marshall
+**Teacher Sponsor**: Mr. Erin Marshall and Mr. Jeffrey Whitsett (unofficial)

 **Room**: 15 networking lab (next to the cafeteria)